the-turing-way/the-turing-way/book/website/communication/civil-society.md

 ### How to involve civil society

 In order to involve civil society, you need to think about about the target audience first.
-Once you have identified the audience, you can search on the internet and/or contact the local municiplaity of the city on which your target audience lives to find out which organisations and/or communities would be relevant.
+Once you have identified the audience, you can search on the internet to find out which organisations or communities would be relevant to contact.
+If your audience has a specific geographic distribution, you could also try contacting local government office to find connections.
 Reach out to these communities in whichever their preferred communication channel is.
 Not every community has a website where such information might be available, so it is important that you find the right contact to connect you further.
 Strategies for this could range from the contacts at the municipality to going door to door, or contacting a hospital, retirement home, social workers and others.